Computational Chemist, Amateur Musician, Travel Enthusiast

 High Honors in the National Chemistry Olympiad (top 50 nationwide), 2010.

-At Stanford, I sing with the Stanford Fleet Street Singers!
+At Stanford, I sang with the Stanford Fleet Street Singers!

 Earlier, I sang with the Ohio State University Men’s Glee Club, the Columbus Youth Chorale, the Budapest Young Friends of Music Choir, the St. George’s Cathedral Choir, and the Columbus Children’s Choir.